Sports Scholarship Programme - Hurstpierpoint College

 Level 3 Diploma in Sport (BTEC) equates to two A Level qualifications where pupils will study similar topic areas to the A Level, however, it is assessed through 9 units that are internally and externally marked.
 The style of learning in this qualification differs from the A Level as it is ongoing across the two years.
 As units are completed, pupils receive a mark and can keep track of their learning.
 Within the BTEC there is no assessment of a pupils sporting ability.

 We believe every child that is awarded a sports scholarship at Hurst should be provided the opportunity to excel at their sport during their time at the College.
-PASS is in place to ensure our top performance athletes are given all the support, guidance and expertise they require to do so.
+The PASS is in place to ensure our top performance athletes are given all the support, guidance and expertise they require to excel.
 Mr Woodhead, Head of Sport Scholarships at Hurst